Getting Started With A PC

-Ok, so you want to record your own music.
-You think you should probably use a computer because apparently it gives you everything you need.
+Home recording has to start somewhere.
+You want to record your own music and you think you should probably use a computer because apparently it gives you everything you need.
 Unfortunately right now you don’t really know what you need.
 You want to record your songs but you have no idea about how to get them onto a computer.
 Sound familiar?

 In order that you can make the right decisions, you need to understand why you need something.
 To do this you’ll need to: